Artsdatabanken/svg-shape-selector/README.md

 # SVG Shape Selector

-A clickable SVG with customizable categories.
+A clickable SVG with customizable categories as React component.

 ![Screenshot](./screenshot.gif)